ic-matcom/rvote-quorum/paper/latex/Graphics/voting-cycle.md

 :C: --> :D: : 4
 :D: --> :B: : 5

+note top of A: 0
 note top of B: ?
 note top of C: ?
 note top of D: ?
+note top of E: 0

 @enduml
 ```